 The use of testamentary trusts in estate planning (particularly for clients with a reasonable level of income producing investments) is relatively standard practice.
 It is not uncommon in preparing the Will to pass all of the assets of the testator into one or more testamentary trusts.

 But what of the situation where the property passes to a testamentary trust?
-A trustee is generally not eligible for the Main Residence Exemption.
+A trustee is generally not eligible for the Main Residence Exemption of the deceased estate.

 Special Cost Base Rules